JamesRamm/tucluster/README.rst

 Features
 --------

-- Upload Tuflow model data and queue models for execution across multiple workers
+- Upload Anuga or Tuflow model data and queue models for execution across multiple workers
-- Basic validation of control files
+- Basic validation of (tuflow) control files
 - Persists model metadata in mongodb allowing management and searching of all your modelling activities
 - Poll running models for their status
 - Explore and download result data
+- Compare modelling engines by creating a single model with runs for both Anuga and Tuflow

 Future
 ------